Requirements for a Bachelor's Degree

 - Total Degree Credit Requirement (KSAS and WSE students)

 The total degree credit requirement is considered a distinct degree requirement, and ranges from 120-130 credits depending on the degree.
-It is not merely a cumulative tally of courses used to satisfy requirement areas 3-7. - Residency Requirement (KSAS and WSE students)
+It is not merely a cumulative tally of courses used to satisfy requirement areas 3-7 below. - Residency Requirement (KSAS and WSE students)

 Students are required to complete a minimum number of credits in residency at JHU, therefore a limit is imposed on how many exam and transfer credits can be counted towards the total degree credit requirement. - Departmental Major Requirement and Minor Requirement (KSAS and WSE students)

 Every student who earns a bachelor’s degree must satisfy the requirements for each of their declared major(s) and minor(s).
-These requirements may include courses in other disciplines that provide skills and information of importance to professionals in the major field. - First-Year Seminar Requirement (WSE students)
+These requirements may include courses in other disciplines that provide skills and information of importance to professionals in the major field. - First-Year Seminar or Design Cornerstone Requirement (WSE students)

-Except for students transferring to Hopkins after their first year at another institution, all Whiting School of Engineering (WSE) students are required to complete a first-year seminar (FYS) with a grade of S. - Distribution and Writing Intensive Requirements (WSE students only)
+Except for students transferring to Hopkins after their first year at another institution, all Whiting School of Engineering (WSE) students are required to complete a First-Year Seminar (FYS) or a Design Cornerstone course with a grade of S. - Foundational Abilities Requirements (WSE students)

 Arts and Sciences first-year students must complete a two-course requirement of a First-Year Seminar and a Reintroduction to Writing course.
-Arts and Sciences transfer students must complete an approved seminar and the Reintroduction to Writing course (or an equivalent transferred course). - Foundational Abilities Requirement (KSAS students only)
+Arts and Sciences transfer students must complete an approved seminar and the Reintroduction to Writing course (or an equivalent transferred course). - Foundational Abilities Requirements (KSAS students)

-Arts and Sciences students must earn a minimum number of credits in six Foundational Abilities: Writing and Communication; Science and Data; Culture and Aesthetics; Citizens and Society; Ethics and Foundations; and Projects and Methods.
+Arts and Sciences students must complete requirements in six Foundational Abilities: Writing and Communication; Science and Data; Culture and Aesthetics; Citizens and Society; Ethics and Foundations; and Projects and Methods.

 "D" Grade Restriction